SirVeggie/Tsoha/documentation/Feature list.md

+# Feature list
-# Current features
+## Current features
+User can create an account

+User can log in

+User can log out

+User can see how many active users there are

+User can view their own user info page

+User can create a new script

+User can delete only their own created scripts

+User can list all scripts

+User can view individual scripts

+User can comment on scripts

+User can delete only their own comments

+## Planned features
+User can favourite scripts to find them easily

+User can view other users' user info pages

 ## Possible features of this project
-Rating system

 Categories

 Search function

 Revision system; post possible changes to enhance an already existing script, or link your own version with the original

-Users

-A user page that shows all scripts you've "subscribed to"

-A possibility to view other users' user pages

-Comments on scripts

-Etc.